Zeffuro/StatusTimers/README.md

 # StatusTimers Plugin

-A Final Fantasy XIV Dalamud Plugin that shows you your statuses (buffs and debuffs) with a progressbar using Native UI elements (made possible by KTK, KamiToolKit).
+A Final Fantasy XIV Dalamud Plugin that shows you your statuses (buffs and debuffs) with a timer and progressbar using Native UI elements (made possible by KTK, KamiToolKit).

 ![example](Images/example.png)